 Ulnar Collateral Ligament Reconstruction

-Dr. Larry W. McDaniel, Jason Kramp, and Nick Kruse discuss the processes related to Ulnar Collateral Ligament Surgery and Rehabilitation
+Dr Larry W. McDaniel, Jason Kramp, and Nick Kruse discuss the Ulnar Collateral Ligament Surgery and Rehabilitation.

 Ulnar collateral ligament reconstruction (UCL) is a surgical procedure in which a ligament in the medial elbow is replaced with a tendon from somewhere else in the body.
-Often the tendon is taken from forearm, hamstring, knee, or foot of the patient.
-This procedure is common among collegiate and professional athletes in several sports, most notably sports that require overhand throwing or striking movements.
-The surgery is named after Tommy John, a pitcher for the Los Angeles Dodgers who was the first professional athlete to successfully undergo the operation in 1974.
-The procedure was performed by Dr. Frank Jobe.
+Often, the tendon is taken from the patient's forearm, hamstring, knee, or foot.
+This procedure is standard among collegiate and professional athletes in several sports, most notably sports that require overhand throwing or striking movements.
+The surgery is named after Tommy John, a pitcher for the Los Angeles Dodgers who was the first professional athlete to undergo the operation in 1974 successfully.
+The procedure was performed by Dr Frank Jobe.
 After the tendon from the forearm of the opposite elbow or below the knee is harvested it is then woven in a figure-eight pattern through tunnels that have been drilled in the ulna and humerus that are part of the elbow joint.
-However there is a risk of damage to the ulnar nerve when performing this surgery (Purcell et al. 2007)
+However, there is a risk of damage to the ulnar nerve when performing this surgery (Purcell et al. 2007)

-The probability of a complete recovery after surgery is presently estimated at 85 to 90 percent.
-At the time of Tommy John's operation, Jobe put his chances at 1 in 100.
-After his surgery in 1974, John spent 18 months rehabilitating his arm, returned for the 1976 season, and went on to pitch in baseballs' major leagues until 1989 at age 46.
-Today, the procedure takes about an hour and full rehabilitation takes approximately 6-12 months.
-Athletes who have the surgery may regain their full range of motion after approximately two months and at that time start performing weight exercises.
-For the next four months, athletes are allowed to increase the resistance and begin performing exercises that emphasize placing stress on all parts of the arm.
+The probability of a complete recovery after surgery is presently estimated at 85% to 90%.
+At Tommy John's operation, Jobe put his chances at 1 in 100.
+After his surgery in 1974, John spent 18 months rehabilitating his arm, returned for the 1976 season, and pitched in baseballs' major leagues until 1989 at age 46.
+Today, the procedure takes about an hour, and complete rehabilitation takes approximately 6-12 months.
+Athletes who have the surgery may regain their full range of motion after nearly two months and at that time start performing weight exercises.
+For the next four months, athletes can increase the resistance and begin performing exercises that emphasize placing stress on all parts of the arm.

-While many authorities suggest that an individual's style of throwing or the types of throwing motions they use may be the most important determinant of likelihood to sustain an injury.
-The results of a 2002 study suggest that the total number of throws is the greatest determinant (Lyman et al. 2002).
+While many authorities suggest that an individual's style of throwing or the types of throwing motions they use may be the most crucial determinant of the likelihood to sustain an injury, the results of a 2002 study suggest that the total number of throws is the most significant determinant (Lyman et al. 2002).
 There was a weak correlation between throwing mechanics perceived as bad and injury.
-Although there is a large body of evidence that suggests mistakes in throwing mechanics increases the likelihood of injury (Whiteley 2007) it seems that the greater risk lays in the total volume of throws.
-Research into the area of throwing injuries in young athletes has led to age-based recommendations for throwing limits for young athletes (Lyman et al. 2001).
+Although a large body of evidence suggests mistakes in throwing mechanics increase the likelihood of injury (Whiteley 2007), it seems that the higher risk lies in the total volume of throws. it seems that the higher risk lays in the total volume of throws.
+Research into throwing injuries in young athletes has led to age-based recommendations for throwing limits for young athletes (Lyman et al. 2001).

 Frequency and Misconceptions

-Today, UCL surgery is becoming more common in youth from the ages of 10-18 due to increased length of seasons and the increased competition at an early age.
-In some cases athletes throw harder after the procedure than they did previously.
+Today, UCL surgery is becoming more common in youth from the ages of 10-18 due to the increased length of seasons and the increased competition at an early age.
+In some cases, athletes throw harder after the procedure than before.

-As a result, orthopedic surgeons are reporting that increasing numbers of parents are coming to them and asking the surgeons to perform the procedure on their un-injured sons in the hope that this will increase their performance.
-However, many people including Dr. Frank Jobe, the doctor who invented the procedure believes any supposed post-surgical increase in performance is generally due to two factors.
+As a result, orthopaedic surgeons are reporting that increasing numbers of parents are coming to them and asking the surgeons to perform the procedure on their un-injured sons to improve their performance.
+However, many people, including Dr Frank Jobe, the doctor who invented the procedure, believe any supposed post-surgical increase in performance is generally due to two factors.
 The first is the athletes' increased attention to conditioning.
-The second is that in many cases it may take several years for the UCL to degrade.
-Over these years the athlete's velocity will gradually decrease.
-As a result, it is likely that the procedure simply allows the athlete to throw at the previous velocity prior to the start of the UCL to degrade.
+The second is that it may take several years for the UCL to degrade in many cases.
+Over these years, the athlete's velocity will gradually decrease.
+As a result, the procedure likely allows the athlete to throw at the previous velocity before the start of the UCL to degrade.
 (Keri 2007)